Guidelines for Funding Applicants and Recipients – AMI Excellence in Sports Grants Program (ESGP)

 Australia-Malaysia Institute (AMI) grants are intended to provide seed funding for innovative proposals relevant to the aims and objectives of the Institute.
 This includes proposals which demonstrate the potential for the development of long-term links between individuals and institutions in Australia and their counterparts in Malaysia.

-As applications are assessed against these Guidelines, all applicants should familiarise themselves with them before submitting an application for funding under the AMI Grants Program.
+As applications are assessed against these Guidelines, all applicants should familiarise themselves with them before submitting an application for funding under the AMI Excellence in Sports Grants Program.

 1. About the Australia-Malaysia Institute (AMI)

-The Institute is an advisory body for the Minister, through the Department of Foreign Affairs and Trade (DFAT).
+1.1 The Institute is an advisory body for the Minister for Foreign Affairs, through the Department of Foreign Affairs and Trade (DFAT).
 The Institute consists of:

 - Initiate and support influential persons and groups in Australia and Malaysia, with activities that encourage a greater interest in the development of relations between the two countries, including political and economic relations and broader diplomatic objectives.